carlosresu/pids-drg-claims/README.md

 # Login with the service account

-gcloud auth application-default login
+gcloud auth application-default login # MAY NOT BE NEEDED ANYMORE

-# Login with the appropriate account
+# Login with the appropriate account # MAY NOT BE NEEDED ANYMORE

 # Upload drg-pipeline-e80a2b3a9229.json (in Carlos Resurreccion's PIDS OneDrive) or an equivalent Service Account Json Key to VM at ~/.config/gcloud/
 # If using another key, rename it to drg-pipeline-e80a2b3a9229.json all the same.